Omaha Public Power District: History

+OPPD was named "Highest in Customer Satisfaction among Midsize Utilities in the Midwest" in the J.D.
+Power and Associates 2009 Electric Utility Residential Customer Satisfaction Study.
+In 2012, OPPD was awarded its 12th J.D.
+Power and Associates award.

+Facilities

 OPPD formerly operated the Fort Calhoun Nuclear Generating Station near Fort Calhoun.
-After 42 years of operation (interrupted by flooding from 2011 to 2013), the plant was shut down on October 25, 2016 and is in the process of being decommissioned.
+After 42 years of operation (interrupted by flooding from 2011 to 2013), the plant was shut down on October 25, 2016, and is in the process of being decommissioned.
 OPPD operates other generating stations in North Omaha, Nebraska City, Valley, Elkhorn and in Cass County; coal, natural gas, oil, wind turbines, solar, and landfill gas are used to generate electricity at their power plants.

-Awards

-In 2012 OPPD was awarded its 12th J.D.
-Power and Associates award.
-OPPD was named "Highest in Customer Satisfaction among Midsize Utilities in the Midwest" in the J.D.
-Power and Associates 2009 Electric Utility Residential Customer Satisfaction Study.

-Carbon emissions, alternative energy, and energy mix

-In December 2019, the board of the Omaha Public Power District voted to commit to net-zero emissions by 2050.
-A 400- to 600-megawatt solar array is planned, as is the closing of three gas fired power units, and conversion of two coal-burning units to natural gas.
+OPPD also purchases 81 megawatts of hydroelectricity capacity from the Western Area Power Administration.
+OPPD has the exclusive rights to power from two privately-operated solar power stations of 5 and 81 megawatts in Fort Calhoun and Saunders County respectively.